Zachdehooge/Zachdehooge/README.md

 ## Hey there!
 - My name is Zach DeHooge, I am a 22 year old software development student living in Tennessee!👨🏽‍💻
 - Languages I am currently studying: ![C#](http://img.shields.io/badge/-CSharp-C300FF?style=flat-square&logo=Csharp&logoColor=ffffff)
-- My goal is to be proficient in the fundamentals and advanced concepts of CSharp and Powershell to land a software engineer position!
+- My goal is to be proficient in the fundamentals and advanced concepts of CSharp and Powershell to land an entry level Cyber-Security position!

 ## Languages and Tools 🛠